apache/rocketmq-operator/README.md

 #### Prepare Storage Class of NFS

-If you choose NFS as the storage mode, the first step is to prepare a storage class based on NFS provider to create PV and PVC where the RocketMQ data will be stored.
+If you choose StorageClass as the storage mode, the first step is to prepare a storage class based on NFS provider to create PV and PVC where the RocketMQ data will be stored.

 1. Deploy NFS server and clients on your Kubernetes cluster.
 You can refer to [NFS deployment document](docs/en/nfs_install_en.md) for more details.
 Please make sure they are functional before you go to the next step.
 Here is a instruction on how to verify NFS service.